 - Spinal arthritis, also called spinal osteoarthritis or spondylosis, is a common degenerative spine problem.
 It affects the spine's facet joints and may contribute to the development of bone spurs.

 - Spondylolisthesis occurs when a lumbar (low back) vertebral body slips forward over the vertebra below it.

 - Vertebral fractures (burst or compression types) are often caused by some type of trauma (eg, fall).

 - Osteomyelitis is a bacterial infection that can develop in one of the spine's bones.

 - Spinal tumors are an abnormal growth of cells ( a mass) and are diagnosed as benign (non-cancerous) or malignant (cancer).

 Easing Pain at Home

-If you've recently injured your lower back, there are a few things you can do.
+If you've recently injured your low or lower back, there are a few things you can do.

 - Ice then heat

 During the first 24 to 48 hours, use ice wrapped in a towel or cloth.
 Ice helps to reduce swelling, muscle spasms, and pain.
 Thereafter, switch to heat.
 Heat helps warm and relaxes sore tissues.